JKleine/JupyterBookUpdate/_sources/guides/runningsif.md

 # Running DeepHSI from a SIF File

-Download the files using git and cd into the folder
+Download the files using git and cd into the DeepHSI folder on your local computer
 ```
 git clone https://github.com/shighton/DeepHSI.git && cd DeepHSI
 ```